In Search of the Fourth Chord

-In Search of the Fourth Chord is the twenty-eighth studio album by English rock band Status Quo, released on 17 September 2007.
+In Search of the Fourth Chord is the twenty-eighth studio album by British rock band Status Quo, released on 17 September 2007.
 The title is a tongue-in-cheek reference to the rumour that the group always plays the same three chords, and a reference to the album In Search of the Lost Chord by British rock band the Moody Blues.
 The album's artwork is a parody of the Indiana Jones films.

 The album saw the return of producer Pip Williams for the first time since 1996's Don't Stop.
-It entered the UK album charts at number 15.
+It entered the UK Albums Chart at number 15.

 The track "Bad News" also marks bassist John "Rhino" Edwards' first lead vocal on an original Status Quo song: his son Freddie also plays the guitar solo on the track.
-This track and "Gravy Train" (sung by Parfitt) are also the first two Status Quo tracks that were written solely by Rhino.
+This track and "Gravy Train" (sung by Parfitt) are also the first two Status Quo tracks that were written solely by John Edwards.